 Taxis in the UAE

-Taxis are a popular mode of transportation in the UAE, and they are subject to their own rules regarding the number of passengers.
+Taxis have become the common means of transportation in the UAE, and they have their own regulations as far as the number of passengers is concerned.

 Ride-Sharing Services: Uber and Careem

-• Standard Ride-Sharing Cars: A standard ride-sharing car can accommodate up to four passengers, excluding the driver.
+- Standard Ride-Sharing Cars: The typical ride-sharing cars have a capacity of up to four passengers, without the driver.

 Public Transportation: Buses and the Metro